Otoru/Genesis/docs/content/docs/Quickstart/_index.md

 ---
 title: Quickstart
-weight: 1
+weight: 10
 ---

 # Quickstart

 Genesis can be used in three main ways.
-Below we will briefly address each of them.
+Below, we briefly cover each of them.

 ## Inbound Socket Mode

-An inbound socket app made with Genesis looks like this:
+An Inbound Socket application with Genesis looks like this:

 ```python
 import asyncio